CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 Let’s create a line chart to visualize Sales over time by Reseller Company.

-1. Select the **white space** in the canvas to take focus off the multi-row card visual.
+1. Select the **white space** in the canvas to take the focus off the multi-row card visual.

 2. From the **Visualizations section** select **Line chart**.

 3. From the **Data section** expand **Date** table.

 4. Select **Year** field.
-Notice Year is a summed by default and added to the Y-axis.
+Notice Year is summed by default and added to the Y-axis.
 Let’s rectify this.

-   >**Note** :If the year is already in the X-axis, Please drag it to the Y-axis
+   >**Note**: If the year is already on the X-axis, Please drag it to the Y-axis

    ![](../media/lab-07/image059.png)